apache/inlong-website/docs/design_and_concept/how_to_write_plugin_agent.md

 - The developed Reader implements the logic of reading data and writing to Channel
 - The sink under development implements the logic of fetching data from the channel and writing it to the specified sink

-## Programming must know interface
+## Interface

-Some of the plug-ins that will be developed below, the classes and interfaces that need to be known are as follows:
+The following will introduce the classes and interfaces you need to know to develop an Agent plug-in.

 ### Reader
 ```java